First Transplant Patient in BioHub Trial No Longer Needs Insulin Therapy

 Diabetes mellitus type 1 symptoms and complications

-There are many symptoms and complications which appear on DM type 1 patient in different ratios, include:
+There are many symptoms and complications which appear in DM type 1 patients in different ratios, including:

 - Extraordinary thirst and increase in appetite.

 - Highly weight loss.